Pecado Original (album)

-Pecado Original (English: Original Sin) is the third studio album by Mexican singer Ana Gabriel.
-It was released by CBS Records on December 8, 1987.
+Pecado original (English: Original Sin) is the third studio album by Mexican singer Ana Gabriel.
+It was released by CBS Records on 8 December 1987.
 The album was produced by Mariano Perez Bautista.

-The album marked the beginning of her international stardom, with its first single, "¡Ay, Amor!", being first performed at the OTI Festival in Lisbon, which she achieved the third place; and later became Gabriel's first number-one song on the US Billboard Hot Latin Songs.
+The album marked the beginning of her international stardom.
+Its first single, "¡Ay, amor!", was first performed at the 16th Mexican national selection for the OTI Festival, which won, and thus represented Mexico at the OTI Festival 1987, where it placed third.
+The song became her first number-one song on the US Billboard Hot Latin Tracks chart.

 Singles

-"¡Ay, Amor!" was released as the album's lead single.
+"¡Ay, amor!" was released as the album's lead single.
 It became a huge success, being Gabriel's first number-one song on the US Billboard Hot Latin Songs, topping the chart for fourteen weeks, and eventually ending as the best-performing Latin single of 1988.
-Internationally, ¡Ay, Amor! also reached number one in Bolivia and her native Mexico; while it peaked at number four in Colombia.
+Internationally, "¡Ay, amor!" also reached number one in Bolivia and her native Mexico; while it peaked at number four in Colombia.
 The title track was released as the second single from the album.
 It reached number 14 on the US Billboard Hot Latin Songs, and hit the top-ten in her native Mexico.